isaureCdB/ProtNAff/INSTALLATION.md

 7. Then you need to source your .bashrc or open a new terminal.

-8. The how_to_use.ipynb file is a jupyter notebook file, it will help you to understand how to use the tool.
+8. The `example.ipynb` file is a jupyter notebook file, it will help you to understand how to use the tool.
 To run it you need to run 2 command lines into the example folder:

-conda activate protnaff
+`conda activate protnaff`

-jupyter notebook
+`jupyter notebook`

 When this is done a web page should open, it is the notebook, to execute a cell you have to press Ctrl+Enter.